Navigating Financial Struggles: Strategies to Overcome Debt on a Limited Budget

 How Much Do You Owe?

-It’s often easy to lose track of just how much you owe, especially if you have multiple debts or if you avoid confronting them.
+It’s often easy to lose track of how much you owe, especially if you have multiple debts or avoid confronting them.
 However, the first step to resolving debt is acknowledging it.
 Start by making a list of all your debts.
-This includes credit cards, student loans, mortgages, car loans, and any other personal loans.
+This includes credit cards, student loans, mortgages, car loans, and other personal loans.
 For each debt, note down the lender, the total amount owed, the monthly payment, and the interest rate.
-Tools like Excel or even simple pen and paper can be immensely helpful.
+Tools like Excel or even simple pen and paper can be invaluable.
 Totaling all these will give you a clear picture of your total debt.
 Having this clarity allows you to devise a structured plan to tackle it.

 Prioritizing High-Interest Debts

 High-interest debts are like those pesky weeds in your garden; they grow rapidly and can quickly overshadow everything else.
 These debts often come from credit cards, payday loans, or other unsecured loans with steep interest rates.
 Prioritizing these debts can save you significant money in the long run.
-By tackling high-interest debts first, you reduce the overall amount of interest you pay.
-While it might be tempting to address smaller debts first for a sense of accomplishment, it’s essential to evaluate the long-term financial impact.
+By tackling high-interest debts first, you reduce the overall interest you pay.
+While it might be tempting to address smaller debts first for a sense of accomplishment, evaluating the long-term financial impact is essential.
 Always ensure that while focusing on high-interest debts, you continue making minimum payments on your other debts to avoid penalties.

 Impact of Late Debt Payments on Credit Score